Jeremy Winston

 Jeremy Hugh Winston (20 May 1954 – 21 November 2011) was an Anglican priest.
 He served as vicar of Abergavenny from 1993 until 2011, and briefly as Dean of Monmouth during 2011.

 Early life

-Winston was born in 1954 in Middlesex but moved, with his mother and brother, on the premature death of his father, to the family home in Griffithstown.
-He was educated at Griffithstown Primary School and Croesyceiliog Grammar School, where he became Head Boy, and then went as a music scholar to Trinity College, Carmarthen.
+Winston was born in Middlesex, near London, in 1954.
+After the death of his father, the family returned to Pontypool in Wales.
+He was educated at Griffithstown Primary School and Croesyceiliog Grammar School, where he became head boy, and then went as a music scholar to Trinity College, Carmarthen.
 He graduated with a B.Ed. and trained to be a teacher.
 He taught for a while in Llanelli Grammar School before turning to the priesthood.
 He studied at King's College London and at St Stephen's House, Oxford.